pongr/metrics-amazon-cloudwatch/README.md

 ### sbt

-Spracebook releases are in the central Maven repository.
+metrics-amazon-cloudwatch releases are in the central Maven repository.
 Snapshots are in [https://oss.sonatype.org/content/repositories/snapshots/][4].

 ```
-"com.pongr" %% "spracebook" % "0.1.0-SNAPSHOT"
+"com.pongr" %% "metrics-amazon-cloudwatch" % "0.1-SNAPSHOT"
 ```